 With giant technology vendors like Facebook, HTC, Sony Google, and Microsoft investing in virtual reality development, the immersive technology has a great potential to become an inherent part of how we interact with the world.

-- Virtual reality – the technology of creating an artificial environment that entirely replaces the real one.
+- Virtual reality (VR) – the technology of creating an artificial environment that entirely replaces the real one.

 - Hardware – physical parts of electronic devices.

 - Software – a computer system that contains various types of data and instructions programmed by VR development companies.

 - Console – a specific device for playing video games.

 - VR headset – a head-mounted display that shows predefined virtual reality content to a user.

 Virtual reality focuses on complete immersion.
 It means that users experiencing virtual reality can hardly distinguish what is real and what is not.
 Their senses feel so real that they subconsciously interact with an artificial environment like they usually do with the natural one.